Mediagone/symfony-powerpack/README.md

 *For more details, see [Symfony's documentation](https://symfony.com/bundles/SensioFrameworkExtraBundle/current/annotations/converters.html).*

 Custom converters are very powerful, but doing Clean Code implies writing a lot of these converters.
-This package provides a base class that handles boilerplate code for you: you only have to define handlers that will convert the request's parameter into the desired value.
+This package provides a base class that handles boilerplate code for you: you only have to define resolvers that will convert the request's parameter into the desired value.

 ### Value Object converter